terrier-org/cikm2021tutorial/README.md

 | 1630-1730 | part 4 slides  | 🎥 |
 | 1730-1800 | part 4 lab | :heavy_check_mark: |

+We are thankful to Luca and Eugene for supporting additional live labs, and for CIKM 2021 volunteers, for being able to support this schedule.

 # Authors